'Ghost villages' of the Himalayas foreshadow a changing India

 Two months ago, Devi says, one of the three remaining families packed up their belongings and moved to Delhi, where their children had jobs.

 "Loneliness takes over," says Devi, reflecting on this latest departure from Jhakot in the country's middle Himalayan region.
-Family after family has left in the last ten years, Devi says, pointing out the village's half-dozen locked and abandoned houses.
+Family after family has left in the past 10 years, Devi says, pointing out the village's half-dozen locked and abandoned houses.

 He says people are migrating from the upper reaches of the Himalayas to the plains along the Ganges River in Uttarakhand because of lack of jobs and schools — and, in the last decade or so, climate change, which has made it more difficult to farm.